To zoom press CTRL + (PC) or COMMAND + (MAC)

 On-going in the First Gallery

-Featured in our First Gallery is the ever popular kids zone, an interactive room featuring all you need to know on pre-European Dundas.
+Featured in our First Gallery is the ever-popular kid’s zone, an interactive room featuring all you need to know on pre-European Dundas.
 The gallery features a climbing wall shaped into the Dundas Peak with a mural looking down into the town.
-Kids can go wild touching and exploring our habitat drawers and discovering some of the the creatures they share the valley with!
+Kids can go wild touching and exploring our habitat drawers and discovering some of the creatures they share the valley with!

-Across the room the gallery features a scaled cross section of a First Nations Longhouse, a dwelling that the Neutrals, the first people in the valley, might have lived in.
+The second gallery features a scaled cross-section of an indigenous longhouse, a dwelling similar to that that the Neutrals, the first people in the valley, would have lived in.
 Visitors can sit and read about how the Neutrals lived, or explore the many ways our cultures were similar, and how they differed.
-On display in the gallery is also a portion of the Museum’s First Nations collection, including pottery from the Late Iroquoian Period (900-1650 A.D.) and projectile points from the Late Paleo-Indian Period (8,000 B.C.)
+On display in the gallery is also a portion of the Museum’s indigenous archaeological collection, including pottery from the Late Haudenosaunee Period (900-1650 A.D.) and projectile points from the Late Paleo-Indian Period (8,000 B.C.)

 A War Without End

 What happened when three young men left their homes to serve their country?
 The travelling exhibition A War Without End shares the Great War experiences of three Dundas boys.
 Their compelling stories have a local connection and prompt conversations about service, sacrifice, community, and family.

 Each soldier’s story is told through an introductory panel, a life-size photographic reproduction of the soldier, and two retractable banners containing text and images of archival documents, photographs and artifacts from the Museum’s collection.
 They are portable and easy to set up.

 The exhibit is available free of charge and can be borrowed individually or together.
 Perfect for schools, retirement homes, community centres, libraries, or other public spaces.

 Contact the Museum at 905.627.7412 or email Sandra for more information.